Posted by Darryl Payne in Things To Do

 At the end of a busy shopping day, you'll love being able to curl up in front of the fire while you dish about your day and make plans for tomorrow.
 All that shopping is exhausting, so don't forget to book an in-room massage for you and your friends, before capping the night off with a dinner of your favorite comfort foods cooked right in your own kitchen.

 In the morning, you'll savor the view from your porch while you sip a steaming mug of coffee and make plans for the day to come.
 More shopping?
 Maybe take in a show?
 Or perhaps a ride to the top of Gatlinburg's Space Needle is on the agenda.
 Regardless of your choice, after a peaceful evening and a quiet breakfast, you're ready to go.
+Then choose which meal you won't cook.
+Breakfast at Sawyers Farmhouse, lunch at Pottery House Cafe, and dinner at the Melting Pot?
+But there are sooo many choices!

 A Girls' Getaway You'll Want To Turn Into An Annual Event